• Skip to primary navigation

 Easy steps to make over medium eggs in a cast iron or non-stick skillet.

-• Heat skillet - Heat butter in cast iron skillet or pan over low-medium heat.
-The butter will melt and become slightly foamy, then crack the egg onto skillet and sprinkle salt and pepper on top.
+• Heat skillet - Heat butter in cast iron skillet or stainless steel pan over low-medium heat.
+Heat pan until the butter melts and becomes slightly foamy.
+Then crack and add eggs it into the pan or skillet and sprinkle salt and pepper on top.

-• Cook eggs - Cook for 2 minutes.
+• Cook eggs - Cook over medium eggs for 2 minutes.
 Once egg whites go from clear to white and edges start to crisp, use a spatula to flip egg over and cook for another 2 minutes.

 How to Enjoy Eggs Over Medium